rotationalio/ensign/docs/content/examples/data_engineers.md

 	return 0, nil, errors.New("not implemented")
 }
 ```

-### Putting it all together in the main function
+### Start the Second Stream

+Now we need to put all those last pieces together so that we're storing data back to PostgreSQL.

-Here we will use the router functionality that I introduced in my earlier blog post.
-We could have had the ensign subscriber do the entire work of checking the database and inserting new records and not create a publisher at all.
-However, by decoupling the checking and the inserting functions, we are able to see router functionality and Watermill SQL Pub/Sub in action.
+Here we will use the router functionality described [here](https://rotational.io/blog/prototyping-eda-with-watermill/).
+We could have had the Ensign subscriber do the entire work of checking the database and inserting new records and not create a publisher at all.
+However, by decoupling the checking and the inserting functions, we can enable Ensign to scale up and down them independently, which could save some serious $$$ depending on how much throughput you're dealing with.

 Here, we instantiate a new router, add a `SignalsHandler` plugin that will shut down the router if it receives a `SIGTERM` message.
 We also add a `Recoverer` middleware which handles any panics sent by the handler.

 Next, we will create the PostgreSQL connection and create the `weather_info` table.
 We then create the ensign subscriber and the sql publisher.